isovector/certainty-by-construction/src/book/4-decidability.lagda.md

 and for parameterized values, we can build them by induction.

 Speaking of induction, can we decide whether a given tree is a BST?
 Sure!
-The pattern is exactly the same, decide each piece, derive contradictions on `no`, and assemble the final proof if everything is `yes`:
+The pattern is exactly the same, decide each piece, derive contradictions on `ctor:no`, and assemble the final proof if everything is `ctor:yes`:

 ```agda
   is-bst?